 Many Ambassadors return home with a new vitality, a greater sense of purpose, and a new set of resources that they can use to make their schools and communities better places in which to live.
 With this new enthusiasm, HOBY Ambassadors can create a ripple effect of social responsibility in their communities.
-Ambassadors are asked to become part of HOBY’s commitment to the “President’s Summit for America’s Future”.
+Ambassadors are asked to become part of HOBY’s commitment to the “President’s Summit for America’s Future.”
 By undertaking a community service project(s) involving at least 100 hours, they have the opportunity to join 8,000 other HOBY Ambassadors in making a difference in their schools, communities, places of worship, or other “environments.”
 Alumni can continue their involvement by attending Alumni functions, volunteering for the annual Leadership Seminar, or volunteering at a one-day Community Leadership Workshop (CLeW) held in local communities.
-HOBY seminar attendance can be added to resumes and college applications.
+HOBY Seminar attendance can be added to resumes and college applications.
 Alumni are eligible to receive Ambassador Leadership Scholarships from various colleges and universities to help fund higher education through graduate school.

-It costs $395 per student to put on this Seminar.
-In most instances, the school covers all or at least a part of the registration fee; sometimes this fee is paid by the parent.
+In most instances, the school covers all or at least a part of the registration fee; sometimes this fee is paid by the parent or a cooperating organization.
 The all-volunteer Virginia committee raises the additional state seminar expenses for room & board, copies & postage, and program supplies (approximately $200 per student) from generous sponsorships from the private sector, service organizations, and individuals.

 The seminar is chaperoned by qualified adult male and female Facilitators who stay at the facility 24 hours a day.
 Most Facilitators were HOBY Ambassadors and now volunteer their time.
 Groups of 10-12 Ambassadors are organized into small teams led by an adult Facilitator.
 Recent HOBY Alumni are assigned as assistants or on the Operations team.